shift-org/shift-docs/site/content/pages/shift-code-of-conduct.md

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

-# 11. Contact info
+# 11. Contact Info

-Shift board, email: bod@shift2bikes.org
+Shift board: bod@shift2bikes.org

 Conduct committee: conduct@shift2bikes.org

-# 12. License and attribution
+# 12. License and Attribution

 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.

 Portions of text derived directly from the Stumptown Syndicate Code of Conduct which includes text derived from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.

-# 13. Glossary of terms
+# 13. Glossary of Terms

 Ride Participant / Event participant / participant